skitsanos/lua-arangodb/README.md

 })

 local success, results = pcall(function()
-   return db:query("FOR i IN 1..10 RETURN i") end)
+    return client.db.query("FOR i IN 1..10 RETURN i") end)

 if success then